-The College President & CEO or designee shall at the beginning of each term, including any summer session, establish a standing panel of 6 members of the college community, including 2 learners, 2 faculty members and 2 administrators, from which one or more Grievance Hearing Committees may be appointed.
+The College President/CEO or designee shall at the beginning of each term, including any summer session, establish a standing panel of 6 members of the college community, including 2 students, 2 faculty members and 2 administrators, from which one or more Grievance Hearing Committees may be appointed.
 A Grievance Hearing Committee shall be constituted in accordance with the following:

-- It shall include 2 learners, 2 instructors, and 2 college administrator selected from the panel described above. - No person shall serve as a member of a Grievance Hearing Committee if that person has been personally involved in any matter giving rise to the grievance, has made any statement on the matters at issue, or could otherwise not act in a neutral manner.
-Any party to the grievance may challenge for cause any member of the hearing committee prior to the beginning of the hearing by addressing a challenge to the College President & CEO who shall determine whether cause for disqualification has been shown.
-If the College President feels that sufficient grounds for removal of a member of the challenged member or members and substitute a member or members from the panel described above.
+- It shall include 2 students, 2 instructors, and 2 college administrators selected from the panel described above. - No person shall serve as a member of a Grievance Hearing Committee if that person has been personally involved in any matter giving rise to the grievance, has made any statement on the matters at issue, or could otherwise not act in a neutral manner.
+Any party to the grievance may challenge for cause any member of the hearing committee prior to the beginning of the hearing by addressing a challenge to the College President/CEO who shall determine whether cause for disqualification has been shown.
+If the College President/CEOfeels that sufficient grounds for removal of a member of the committee has been presented, the College President/CEO shall remove the challenged member or members and substitute a member or members from the panel described above.
 This determination is subject to appeal as defined below. - The Grievance Officer shall sit with the Grievance Hearing Committee but shall not serve as a member nor vote.
 The Grievance Officer shall coordinate all scheduling of hearings, shall serve to assist all parties and the Hearing Committee to facilitate a full, fair and efficient resolution of the grievance, and shall avoid an adversary role.